kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-70-changes-in-apirule-v2.md

 ## A Workload Must Be in the Istio Service Mesh

 To use APIRules in versions `v2` or `v2alpha1`, the workload that an APIRule exposes must be in the Istio service mesh.
-If the workload is not inside the Istio service mesh, the APIRule will not work as expected.
+If the workload is not inside the Istio service mesh, the APIRule does not work as expected.

 **Required action**: To add a workload to the Istio service mesh, [enable Istio sidecar proxy injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection).